You are here

 Normally, your staff should apply patches to a dry, flat area of skin, usually the upper arm, chest or back.
 Staff may need to clip the person's hair to give better adhesion.

-Where more than one patch is needed, these should be applied to the same area of the body but should not overlap.
+Where more than one patch is needed, apply them in line with the manufacturer's guidance.
+You should not let them overlap.

 Do not cut or damage reservoir style patches.
 This will cause the medicine to leak from the patch.